clayvaldez/Cyclistic-Bike-Share-Case-Study-Project/README.md

 Conversely, the increase in casual riders during warmer months indicates that favorable weather conditions are a key driver for recreational and fitness related bike usage.

 ## Recommendations
-Based on the data showings, there are a few recommendations to help covert Casual Riders to Annual Members.
+Based on the data insights the following recommendations aim to drive conversion from Casual Riders to Annual Members.
 * Target Casual Riders During Peak Usage
   * Marketing campaigns should be concentrated on weekends and warmer motnths, using in-app notifications or station-based messaging when casual riders are most engage.
   * Emphasize on fitness and lifestyle as is appears Casual Riders are using Cyclistic for more recreation and fitness purposes.